KxSystems/docs-v1/docs/language/selectionfunctions.md

 ```

 !!! tip
-    Where `x` is a boolean list, the result is the indices of the 1s.
+    Where `x` is boolean, the result is the indices of the 1s.
 Thus `where` is often used after a logical test:
     ```q
     q)where 0 1 1 0 1
     1 2 4